U.S. sees new chance for Sri Lanka reconciliation after civil war

 M.A.
 Sumanthiran, a legislator for the Tamil National Alliance, said the visiting U.S. officials had told the party the resolution should implement the recommendations made in the UN report.

 "We welcome a new U.S. resolution.
 But we want to see international standards in the implementation of those recommendations," Sumanthiran told Reuters.
-"If there are prosecutions, we want to see them internationalized."
+"If there are prosecutions, we want to see them internationalised."

 Rajitha Senaratne, a lawmaker for the ruling United National Party, said the U.S. move was positive because it accepted a credible domestic mechanism.